raishakafle/Dropbox_website/README.md

 Throughout my experience I got to learn about a lot of new things: carousel, spacing, cards.

+For some parts I had to work with a carousel, which was also really fun tp work with.
+In a carousel you have to add in some images which can then be used to slideshow or manually switch from f=one image to another.

 Lastly, I went on with adding the footer, I added 2*5=10 columns so that I could fit in all of the stuff I have in the footer part.